 Perhaps most importantly, is £20.3bn and £230m a year really enough to build and run a nationwide FTTP network?

-It’s likely that we’ll have answers to at least some of these questions soon – Labour has only sketched out its policy and will surely announce more details are the election date looms.
+It’s likely that we’ll have answers to at least some of these questions soon – Labour, and the other parties, will surely reveal more details as the election date looms.

-In the meantime, this article will compare the various pledges and promises made by the UK’s political parties, and will be updated as and when policies and updates are announced.
+In the meantime, this article will compare the various pledges and promises made by the UK’s political parties, and will be updated as and when new policies, costings, and other details are announced.

 Related: Best student broadband deals